Haemochromatosis

 Genetic haemochromatosis (GH) is one of the most common genetic disorders, affecting around 1 in 200 people in the UK.
 It causes iron levels to build up in the blood over time, which can damage organs and joints in the body if left untreated.

-People with GH must be referred by their Hospital Consultant/GP in order to become a donor with NIBTS, this is provided there is no evidence of organ damage and all donor eligibility criteria are met.
-This applies to people in maintenance as well as pre-maintenance (treatment) phase.
+Patients with GH must be referred by their specialist (no direct referrals from Primary Care) in order to become a donor with NIBTS.
+This applies to patients in both de-ironing and maintenance phases.
 If accepted for donation, NIBTS will contact you (the patient) directly to arrange an appointment.

-Please note all GH donors remain under the care of their referring physician, for monitoring of the condition and the determination of the frequency of venesection.
-NIBTS is unable to monitor iron levels or provide advice as to how often blood removal should occur.
+Please note all GH donors remain under the care of their referring Consultant, for monitoring of the condition and the determination of the frequency of venesection.
+NIBTS is unable to monitor iron levels or provide any patient management.

 Patient Information Leaflet